What it is and why it matters

 Before implementing new technology, there are some steps you need to take.
 Not only do you need to have a solid grasp on your data, you also need to understand your goals, needs and audience.
-Preparing your organization for data visualization technology requires that you first:
+Preparing your organisation for data visualisation technology requires that you first:

-- Understand the data you’re trying to visualize, including its size and cardinality (the uniqueness of data values in a column).
+- Understand the data you’re trying to visualise, including its size and cardinality (the uniqueness of data values in a column).

-- Determine what you’re trying to visualize and what kind of information you want to communicate.
+- Determine what you’re trying to visualise and what kind of information you want to communicate.